-Ref Measures Timescale Funding IM1 State commitment to encouraging sustainable travel modes in school prospectus, on website, within promotional literature, etc. 0-3 months following site occupation TPC Budget
+Ref Measures Timescale Funding IM1 State commitment to encouraging sustainable travel modes in school prospectus, on website, within promotional literature, etc. Prior to site occupation TPC Budget

 Ref Measures Timescale Funding IM2 Produce a Travel Policy for pupils and staff as part of the induction process.
 This Travel Policy should highlight that on-street parking across the local area is not acceptable.
-Upon pupil enrolment/staff members' employment TPC Budget IM3 Distribute a 'Welcome Travel Pack' to all new pupils and staff, which outlines options for travelling by sustainable modes of travel.
+Prior to site occupation TPC Budget IM3 Distribute a 'Welcome Travel Pack' to all new pupils and staff, which outlines options for travelling by sustainable modes of travel.
 This could be produced and issued electronically.
 More details are provided in Section 7.10.
-Upon pupil enrolment/staff members' employment TPC Budget IM4 Hold a school assembly to talk about the health benefits of active travel.
+Prior to site occupation TPC Budget IM4 Hold a school assembly to talk about the health benefits of active travel and have teachers play an active role in promoting and encouraging active travel (e.g. reminding pupils of the benefits of active travel at the start of class).
 0-12 months following site occupation TPC Budget IM5 Ensure a copy of the Travel Plan, its aim, objectives and targets is available from the TPC and on the school website.
 0-36 months following site occupation TPC Budget IM6 Encourage curriculum-based projects to raise awareness of transport issues and promote sustainable travel choices.
 0-12 months following site occupation TPC Budget IM7 Include sustainable travel information and any updates to the Travel Plan activities in staff briefings and pupil/parent newsletters.
 0-12 months following site occupation TPC Budget IM8 Attend a Travel Plan working group for local residents, ward members and other local stakeholders to discuss transport issues associated with the school.
-This working group is to schedule regular meetings, at least once every year, and a meeting prior to school opening if required.
-Prior to school opening, and regularly following site occupation TPC Budget IM9 Strive to achieve TfL STARS (School Travel: Active, Responsible, Safe) Gold accreditation.
-Within 3 years of site occupation TPC Budget IM10 Investigate the feasibility and requirement for a pre- booking system for visitor parking.
+This working group is to schedule regular meetings, at least once every year, and a meeting prior to school opening.
+At least 6 months prior to school opening and following site occupation TPC Budget IM9 Strive to achieve TfL STARS (School Travel: Active, Responsible, Safe) Gold accreditation.
+Within 3 years of site occupation TPC Budget IM10 Investigate the feasibility and requirement for a pre-booking system for visitor parking.
 0-12 months following site occupation TPC Budget